rydmike/flex_seed_scheme/README.md

 ## Extended Palette

 The extended palette type is the new default, it contains 30 tones.
-If you are using Flutter 3.22, or later you should only use it.
+If you are using Flutter 3.22 or later, you should only use extended palette.
 The `common` tones option is provided for backwards compatibility with older Flutter versions and older FSS versions.

 By using `paletteType` with value `FlexPaletteType.extended`, you can create seed generated `ColorScheme`s that use and access new color tones that exists in the late 2022 revised `ColorScheme` for surface colors and even more colors for **fixed** and **fixedDim** main colors that arrived in the Material-3 design during later half of 2023.